dhense177/Modeling_Lung_Cancer_Risk/README.md

 ## ***Future Direction***

 To address the issue above, my next step would be to combine the strengths of both the state-level and county-level hierarchical models.
-I could try only using the state-level models on counties where there are is sufficient data on other counties in the same state.
+I could try only using the state-level models on counties where there is sufficient data on other counties in the same state.

 I would also like to try analyzing other data that is related to lung cancer incidence (socioeconomic, other health factors).